torleifg/bookquest/README.md

 ### 4. Use the search engine

+#### Semantic search

-Visit ```http://localhost:8080``` in the browser and watch the results as the metadata harvesting progresses.
+Visit ```http://localhost:8080/semantic``` in the browser and watch the results as the metadata harvesting progresses.
 Enter a search query or leave it blank for a random choice (the first search hit will be the random choice and the rest will be semantically similar books).

+#### Fulltext search

+Visit ```http://localhost:8080/fulltext``` in the browser and watch the results as the metadata harvesting progresses.

 ## Gateway Configuration